AxoLabs/BEE2-Axos-Packages/README.md

 #### Cube dropper gel Dropper:
 - A custom variant of the gel dropper that uses a cube dropper model instead.
 Use `Cube Type` to select the gel dropper.
 Also has a `Start Enabled` option.
 BEEPKG was used to generate a package template for this item.
 - Has styled variants for Clean styles and P1 style.
 - In future updates, I plan to implement a way to control how heavy the gel flow is.
-The planned options are medium (current flow type), heavy (like in the Propulsion gel demonstration video), and bomb.
+The planned options are medium (current flow type), heavy (like in the Propulsion gel demonstration video), and bomb. *This has been added in Version 1.5 Beta 3 Build 7, find it in the releases section.*
 #### Portal condensation grid:
 - A custom fizzler.
 Blocks portal shots and fizzles portals, but does not affect cubes.
 - Comes with a 1997 quality guaranteed signage.